 Food, décor and… jump scares: how pumpkins took over the world

-Pumpkin, squash, gourd, cucurbit.
-These words all originate from the botanical genus Cucurbita.
-Thanks to its taste and nutritional value, this vegetable – which is actually the fruit of the pumpkin tree! – can be used in and out of the kitchen.
+Botanically speaking, pumpkin is a fruit, but thanks to its taste and nutritional value, it is also classified as a vegetable.
+Pumpkins grow on vines and are so versatile that they can be used in and out of the kitchen.
 It is also a central part of Halloween celebrations.

 Native to Central America, the Cucurbita family includes every species known generically as “pumpkin”.
 With its proximity to North and South America, the species eventually migrated and became an indispensable ingredient in several countries’ cuisines and cultures.